 Comprehensive lists of technical issues and general recommendations for the IDLW and the DLW are contained in the End of Season Reports.
 IDP has not deployed the USGS winch since it was transferred to IDP.
-It will require maintenance prior to any future deployments.
+It would require maintenance prior to any future deployments.

 - 1. Maintain and upgrade the IDLW, the DLW and the USGS logging winch systems Ongoing. - 2.
-Investigate and design or purchase a rapid hole qualifier unit for use in RAID and other borehole logging applications PY 2022 or beyond. - 3.
-Receive IceCube logging winch following use by the University of Nebraska-Lincoln As NSF priorities dictate. - 4.
-Refurbish and modify, if necessary, the IceCube logging winch As NSF priorities dictate.
+Investigate and design or purchase a rapid hole qualifier unit for use in RAID and other borehole logging applications PY 2023 or beyond.